lonelydomino/cuttle-buddies-rails/spec.md

 ---------------------------To Do List----------------------------
+- [ ] add way to reupload avatar!!!!!!!!!
+- [ ] fix google log in!!!!!!
+- [ ] fix validations
+- [ ] refactor ALL code
+- [ ] add sea eggs to lottery page
+-  [ ] how to make sample only sample each item once
+- [ ] update how many points people getha

-- [ ] make fish collection displayable to other users
+- [ ] make fish collection displayable to other users?
-- [ ] add partners
+- [ ] add partners?
 - [ ] remove user card profile button?

-- [ ] add sea eggs to lottery page
-- [ ] fix validations
-- [ ] add way to reupload avatar
-- [ ] change display for friends list to be similiar to users search = [ ] is required on form fields sufficient or do i need error detail display for each error?
+- [ ] is required on form fields sufficient or do i need error detail display for each error?